dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 All key values specified are positive integers under 24, so their CBOR representation is a single byte.

-All maps have have additional implementation-specific entries.
+Implementations may choose to add additional implementation-specific entries to any map.
 Negative integer map keys are reserved for these values.
 Key values from -1 to -24 also have a single byte CBOR representation, so such implementation-specific extensions are not at any space efficiency disadvantage.

 An item described as an index is the index of the data item in the referenced array.
 Indexes are 0-based.

 ## Tabular representation

 The following sections present the C-DNS specification in tabular format with a detailed description of each item.

-In all quantities that contain bit flags, bit 0 indicates the least significant bit.
+In all quantities that contain bit flags, bit 0 indicates the least significant bit, i.e. flag `n` in quantity `q` is on if `(q & (1 << n)) != 0`.

 For the sake of brevity, the following conventions are used in the tables: